matschik/krdict/README.md

 - [glob](https://www.npmjs.com/package/glob) - to find files using glob patterns
 - [got](https://www.npmjs.com/package/got) - to make HTTP requests
 - [mongodb](https://www.npmjs.com/package/mongodb) - to interact with MongoDB
-- [ndjson](https://www.npmjs.com/package/ndjson) - to read and write ndjson files
+- [jsonl-db](https://www.npmjs.com/package/jsonl-db) - to manage jsonl files
 - [xml2js](https://www.npmjs.com/package/xml2js) - to parse XML data

 All dependencies are specified in the `package.json` file and can be installed using npm.